 Neuroimaging: We will collect the following Magnetic Resonance Imaging (MRI) biomarkers in subsamples of participants in Mysore and Mumbai (N=100 each): 1) whole brain, hippocampal and amygdale volumes and cortical thickness and surface area, 2) cortical structural complexity measured using fractal dimension from volumetric images, 3) white matter integrity quantified by fractional anisotropy, radial diffusivity and mean diffusivity from diffusion tensor imaging and 4) functional connectivity of networks quantified from resting state fMRI.

-T1-weighted volumetric sequence will be acquired for the assessment of brain regional volumes, cortical thickness, cortical surface area, gyrification index, fractal dimension, voxel base morphometry analysis.
+T1-weighted volumetric sequences will be acquired for the assessment of brain regional volumes, cortical thickness, cortical surface area, gyrification index, fractal dimension, voxel base morphometry analysis.

 Neuroimaging data will be investigated with the aim of identifying significant correlations of cortisol and cardiovascular stress responses with structural and functional brain networks.

 Other: Information will be collected on medical and drug history, recent stressful events, education, occupation and socio-economic status, and parental diabetes and cardiovascular disease.